mikesizz/objktiv-alpha/README.md

+# OBJKTIV
+🌮 Tezos 🌮 NFT Viewer - Alpha

+⚠️ Heads Up!
+This is an early release, alpha version.
+As such, this dApp is not fully bug tested. ⚠️

 ## About
 This is the results of a few nights of tinkering around for fun.
 The OBJKTIV dApp allows you to view hic et nunc and fxhash Tezos NFTs.